 Stephen F. Burns, 76, has served as a director since April 2017.
 Mr. Burns served as President and Chief Executive Officer of Wheaton Van Lines, Inc. from 1987 until his retirement in 2009.
 Prior to running Wheaton Van Lines, Mr. Burns was a practicing attorney for over 20 years.
 He has over 40 years of professional and legal experience in the Indianapolis area.
-He has been the Chairman of the Board of Directors of Wheaton Van Lines since 1987 and Chairman of the Board of Directors of Bekins Van Lines, Inc. since 2002.
+He has been the Chairman of the Board of Directors of Wheaton Van Lines, Inc. since 2002.
 Mr. Burns has been active in many professional, social and civic organizations throughout his career.
 In 2006, he was recognized by Ernst and Young LLP as Entrepreneur of the Year for the State of Indiana.
 In 2008, he received a lifetime achievement award from the American Moving & Storage Association.
 Mr. Burns earned a Bachelor of Arts from Denison University and a JD from the Indiana University Maurer School of Law.
 We believe Mr. Burns' extensive professional and legal experience qualifies him to serve on our board of directors.